 Fig. 1.
-The components of a Vamos setup.
+The components of a VAMOS setup.

 The right-most component is called the monitor, representing the part of the monitoring system that is typically generated by a monitoring specification tool, usually based on a single global event stream.
-As middleware, Vamos connects the two, providing abstractions for common issues that monitor writers would otherwise have to address with boilerplate, but still complicated code.
+As middleware, VAMOS connects the two, providing abstractions for common issues that monitor writers would otherwise have to address with boilerplate, but still complicated code.

 Given that there are multiple event sources providing their own event streams, but only one global event stream consumed by the monitor, a key aspect is merging the incoming streams into one, which happens in the arbiter.
-Third-party monitoring often cannot rely on the source-code-based instrumentation that is otherwise common [13, 15, 4, 20, 24]; for example, TeSSLa1 [40] comes with a basic way of instrumenting C programs by adding annotations into the specification that identify events with function calls or their arguments.
+Third-party monitoring often cannot rely on the source-code-based instrumentation that is otherwise common [21,4,14,16,25]; for example, TeSSLa [41] comes with a basic way of instrumenting C programs by adding annotations into the specification that identify events with function calls or their arguments.
 Instead, it has to rely on things that can be reliably observed and whose meaning is clear, for example system calls, calls to certain standard library functions, or any other information one can gather from parts of the environment one controls, such as sensors or file system.
 These do not necessarily correspond in a straightforward way to the events one would like to feed into the higher-level monitor and thus need to be combined or split up in various ways.
 For example, when a program writes a line to the standard output, the data itself might be split into multiple system calls or just be part of a bigger one that contains multiple lines, and there are also multiple system calls that could be used.
 Therefore, the arbiter provides a way to specify a rule-based event recognition system to generate higher-level events from combinations of events on the different event sources.

 Another common assumption in monitoring systems is some global notion of time that can be used to order events.
 This is not necessarily true for multiple, heterogeneous event sources, and even just observing the events of a multithreaded program can cause events to arrive in an order that does not represent causality.
-VAMOS arbiter specifications are flexible enough to support many user-defined ways of expressing ways of merging events into a single global stream.
+VAMOS arbiter specifications are flexible enough to support many userdefined ways of expressing ways of merging events into a single global stream.

 Doing this kind of sorting and merging and then potentially arbitrarily complex other computations in both the arbiter and the monitor may take longer than it takes the monitored system to generate events.
-Especially in third-party monitoring, a monitor may have to reconstruct information that is technically
+Especially in third-party monitoring, a monitor may have to reconstruct information that is technically present in the monitored system but cannot be observed, or, worse, the monitor may have to consider multiple different possibilities if information cannot be reliably recomputed.
+However, as part of our performance goal, we want the monitor to not lag too far behind the monitored system.
+Therefore, our design splits the monitoring system into the performance and correctness layers.
+In between the two, events may be dropped as a simple load-shedding strategy.

-1 We keep referring to TeSSLa in the rest of the paper and also chose to use it in our implementation because it is one of the most easily available existing tools we could find.
-In general, the state of the field is that, while many papers describing similar tools exist, few are actually available [47].
+&lt;sup>1 We keep referring to TeSSLa in the rest of the paper and also chose to use it in our implementation because it is one of the most easily available existing tools we could find.
+In general, the state of the field is that, while many papers describing similar tools exist, few are actually available [48].